This post may contain affiliate links.

 Admittedly, the buffet was good.
 Bacon, sausages, fresh fruit, pancakes, toast, pastries, coffee, cappuccino, tea.

 The caffeine hit woke me up and I tried to strike up a conversation with the people around us.
-After all, this was a unique shared experience.
+This is a unique shared experience.
 The Vatican is the heart of Christianity – a wellspring of spirituality, history and art.

-No one seemed interested so I ate another croissant.
+No one seemed interested in talking so I ate another croissant.

 It didn’t matter.
 As soon as I saw the headsets being handed out my sense of shared community evaporated in my desire to be first to the Sistine Chapel.

-It took only a minute to get the headsets then we waited at the entryway like racehorses poised to charge down the track.
+It took only a minute to get our headsets at the breakfast, then we waited at the entryway like racehorses poised to charge down the track.
 Other early access tours were trickling in, and I didn’t want them getting ahead of us.

 “The thing to do is get to the Sistine Chapel as fast as you can,” I told Mark under my breath.
 “I read it on the Internet.
 Don’t get sidetracked or we’ll be sharing the Sistine Chapel with a million other tourists.”